-You can find a detailed explanation of how the APSS Defined Benefits are calculated in the Product Disclosure Statement (PDS) for 14.3% or SG Defined Benefit Members, available in the PDS’s and other booklets section of this website.
+You can find a detailed explanation of how the APSS Defined Benefits are calculated in the Employee Members' Product Disclosure Statement (PDS) titled Your Defined Benefit & Member Savings.
 Please note that there is no PDS for CSS Members.

 Means your spouse or child, or any other person who was, in the opinion of the Trustee, in any way financially dependent on you at the time of your death or with whom you had an interdependent relationship at the time of your death.

 Diversification is a way of reducing the risk of low or negative returns on your investments by spreading your money across a range of different investments.
 A bit like the old saying, 'don't put all your eggs in one basket'.
 So if your super is invested in different types of assets (such as shares, property, bonds, cash, private market equity etc.) it could help offset losses if one type of investment does poorly.
 However, diversification does not guarantee a profit or protect against negative returns in a declining market.

 The Eligible Rollover Fund (ERF) is a separate fund managed by AMP that is used by the APSS to transfer certain benefits.